 - Recently we have focused on analyzing newly acquired advanced seismic data over portions of our shelf acreage to identify future drilling opportunities.

-- Nine wells have been drilled and completed by us at our Mahogany field since 2011.
-These wells, recompletions and selective remedial work have produced approximately 14 million barrels of oil equivalent between 2011 and 2016.
+- Ten wells have been drilled and completed by us at our Mahogany field since 2011.
+These wells, recompletions and selective remedial work have produced over 14.5 million barrels of oil equivalent since 2011.